Jessica Rothe Dishes On Original ‘Happy Death Day’ Ending

-It has only been a few days since the release of the genre breaking film Happy Death Day 2U and fans who enjoyed the first installment wasted no time running back into the theaters to watch another round of crazy kill scenes and a twisted plot line guaranteed to keep them on the edges of their seats.
+It has only been a few days since the release of the genre-breaking film Happy Death Day 2U and fans who enjoyed the first installment wasted no time running back into the theaters to watch another round of crazy kill scenes and a twisted plot line guaranteed to keep them on the edges of their seats.

-Categorized as a dark comedy, slasher, horror, and mystery film, Happy Death Day 2U pulled in more than 3.7 million dollars at box office during its first day, Forbes confirms.
+Categorized as a dark comedy, slasher, horror, and mystery film, Happy Death Day 2U pulled in more than $3.7 million at the box office during its first day, Forbes confirms.

 The original Happy Death Day film was released back in 2017.
 It captivated its audience and quickly acquired a cult-like following.
-Fans connected with the main character – played by Jessica Rothe – and became dedicated to rooting for her survival as the original movie’s plot line progressed.
+Fans connected with the main character – played by Jessica Rothe – and became dedicated to rooting for her survival as the original movie’s plotline progressed.

 During a recent interview with Pop Sugar, Rothe revealed the ending for Happy Death Day wasn’t originally what was planned, written, or filmed.
-According to the actress, it was originally intended for her character do permanently die at the end of the first film.
+According to the actress, it was originally intended for her character to permanently die at the end of the first film.

 “I wake up, and everyone’s at the hospital with me, my dad’s there, I’m super happy, and then Gregory’s wife comes in and poisons me because I was sleeping with her husband, and I die.”
 Roth explained as she dished on the original ending.